Skip to Content

 Morris was closely associated with the British Arts and Crafts Movement.
 He significantly contributed to reviving traditional British textile arts and production methods.

-The Arts and Crafts movement reacted to the industrial revolution at the time.
+The Arts and Crafts movement reacted to the Industrial Revolution at the time.
 William Morris wanted people to have beautiful things in their homes to improve their quality of life.
-However, ironically, most of his products were unaffordable to the everyman.
+Ironically, most of his products were unaffordable to the average man.
 This was mainly due to their laborious craftsmanship.
 Morris liked to use traditional methods and natural dyes with his designs.

-From looking at William Morris’s patterns and designs, it’s obvious that he was inspired by nature.
-His textile patterns and wallpapers incorporate plants, fruits, flowers, and leaves.
-Very much like the art nouveau prints of Maurice Verneuil.
+William Morris’s patterns and designs show his inspiration from nature.
+His textile patterns and wallpapers incorporate plants, fruits, flowers, and leaves, much like Maurice Verneuil’s art nouveau prints.

 The most famous William Morris quote is, Have nothing in your house that you do not know to be useful or believe to be beautiful.”